Blacktree-Productions/AR.js/README.md

 1. Open this [augmented reality webapps](https://jeromeetienne.github.io/AR.js/three.js/examples/mobile-performance.html) in your phone browser, and point it to your screen.

-**You are done!** It will open a webpage which read the phone webcam, localize a hiro marker and add 3d on top of it, as you can see below.
+**You are done!** It will open a web page which read the phone webcam, localize a hiro marker and add 3D model on top of it, as you can see below.

 ![screenshot](https://cloud.githubusercontent.com/assets/252962/23072106/73a0656c-f528-11e6-9fcd-3c900d1d47d3.jpg)